SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 The above list is in alphabetical order - no priority is implied

-The Laceweb is an informal network of intercultural people engaged in self-help well-being action.
+The Laceweb is an informal network of intercultural people engaged in mutual-help and self-help well-being action.
 This network/movement commenced in Australia in the 1940's.
 It has been evolving through small local self-heal self-help well-being action among Torres Strait Islanders, Australian South Sea Islanders, Australian Aboriginals as well as among Indigenous, disadvantaged small minority and intercultural people in remote and rural areas - Focal People.
 It is spreading throughout the SE Asia, Oceania, Australasia Region.

 People from the Laceweb who have supported themselves and other locals in self-heal/self-help on many occasions, may be available in an enabling role to support survivors of torture and trauma among East Timorese, Bougainvillian and other Focal people in the Region.
 Actions may address relief from trauma, oppression, poverty, sickness, misfortune, destitution, and illness.
 As well, it may help sufferers of the following forms of pressures and trauma: